 Try to get a breath of fresh air on your breaks

 Fresh air is important for alertness.
 Sometimes creating a healthy office means getting out of the office.
 Even if your office is located on a busy city street with lots of cars passing through, the fresh air is still a big contrast to stagnant and dry air that often accumulates in office buildings.
+You can use a maid service to keep your office clean, which will reduce air quality problems.
 If you do not have the option to step outside without disrupting your workflow, you can often still open windows in the room to get a breeze going through.

 Though it may be tempting to join your colleagues in a group order to a local fast food joint, those extra calories won’t burn themselves.
 However, preparing your own home-cooked meal will make your lunch both more healthy and delicious.
 An added bonus is the relatively low cost of home-cooked meals as opposed to ordering out.